influxdata/flux/docs/SPEC.md

 #### Package clause

+    PackageClause = "package" identifier .

 A package clause defines the name for the current package.
 Package names must be valid Flux identifiers.
-The package clause must at the begining of any Flux source file.
+The package clause must be at the begining of any Flux source file.
+All files in the same package must declare the same package name.
 When a file does not declare a package clause, all identifiers in that file will belong to the special _main_ package.

-    PackageClause = "package" identifier .

-All files in the same package must declare the same package name.

 [IMPL#247](https://github.com/influxdata/platform/issues/247) Add package/namespace support